krishnabhunia/Find-Outlier-Data-Engineer/README.md

      * ***Assumption is that 1st week is count from 0(zero)th order and week number going to 52 week.
 Supressing the 52th week to 53rd week.***
      * Outlier week view is not organised as it was just need to be displayed.
    * Assumption in unit test cases :-
-     * ***Certain unit test cases seems to be derived from excercise folder but modifed with necessary input file scope and required changes made as unit test demands for it.***
+     * ***Certain unit test cases seems to be derived from excercise folder but modifed with necessary input file scope and required changes made.***
-     * Unit test cases are independent module which can be executed independently, but with the main code outlier with only execute after atleast one ingestion.
-Outlier can be called multiple times after once called ingestion.
+     * Unit test cases are independent module which can be executed independently, but with the main code outlier will only execute after atleast one ingestion.
+Outlier can be called multiple times after that.
 4. **Code Explanation :-**

    * Ingestion :- Data is loaded directly from file using *insert into select * from file command* helps to load data instantly, row by row will take a lot of time.
 Using Distinct keyword prevent duplicate entry.